 For sequencing and switching of the RF and power supply voltages the EME166 Sequencer Kit is highly recommended.

-For Antenna switching, the EME144 Relay Kit is ideal, and will handle at least 20Watts of RF at 1200MHz.
+For Antenna switching, the EME225 HF3-53 Relay Kit is ideal, and will handle at least 20Watts of RF at 1200MHz.

 For a Power Amplifier the Mitsubishi RA18H1213G Kit can be used that will produce up to 18Watts output on 1200MHz.

 Mounting the PA module at right angles to the PA board is not recommended as the RF grounding between the rear of the module and the PC board is critical on 1200MHz.
 Some initial problems with oscillation from the PA module were found due to the large distance between the outer of the coaxial cable where it terminates, and the actual modules RF ground.
-Re routing the coaxial cables to various positions in the enclosure fixed the problem but a spectrum analyser is required to test for the oscillation.
-It is highly recommended that the PA module and PC board are mounted flat inside a RF tight enclosure, and bolted to a heatsink.
-An Excel spread sheet is available with a list of parts required to fully construct a Transverter into the enclosure.
+Re routing the coaxial cables to various positions in the enclosure fixed the problem but a spectrum analyzer is required to test for the oscillation.
+It is highly recommended that the PA module and PC board are mounted flat inside a RF tight enclosure, and bolted to a heat sink.

 1/ Low receive gain, check that the ground connections on the sides of HFCN-1200 filter are soldered to the board.